ICMC/Client-Server-Voting-App/README.md

 2. ssh to the node10: `ssh node10`
 3. connect the application on the designated port to your group

+### Material Design

+The colors for the app were based on [Google's Material Design](https://material.io/guidelines/style/color.html#color-color-palette)

 ### Usefull link for Project Reference

 1. [Server Side Exemple Code](http://androidsrc.net/android-client-server-using-sockets-server-implementation/)